Jacques Offenbach: Salle Choiseul

 In a long article in Le Figaro in July 1856, Offenbach traced the history of comic opera.
 He declared that the first work worthy to be called opéra-comique was Philidor's 1759 Blaise le savetier (Blaise the Cobbler), and he described the gradual divergence of Italian and French notions of comic opera, with verve, imagination and gaiety from Italian composers, and mischief, common sense, good taste and wit from the French composers.
 (Note: "Où l'Italien donnait carrière à sa verve et à son imagination, le Français s'est piqué de malice, de bon sens et de bon goût; où son modèle sacrifiait exclusivement à la gaité, il a sacrifié surtout à l'esprit.")
 He concluded that comic opera had become too grand and inflated.
 His disquisition was a preliminary to the announcement of an open competition for aspiring composers.
 A jury of French composers and playwrights including Daniel Auber, Fromental Halévy, Ambroise Thomas, Charles Gounod and Eugène Scribe considered 78 entries; the five short-listed entrants were all asked to set a libretto, Le docteur miracle, written by Ludovic Halévy and Léon Battu.
 The joint winners were Georges Bizet and Charles Lecocq.
 Bizet became, and remained, a friend of Offenbach.
 Lecocq and Offenbach took a dislike to each other, and their subsequent rivalry was not altogether friendly.

 Although the Bouffes-Parisiens played to full houses, the theatre was constantly on the verge of running out of money, principally because of what his biographer Alexander Faris calls "Offenbach's incorrigible extravagance as a manager".
 An earlier biographer, André Martinet, wrote, "Jacques spent money without counting.
 Whole lengths of velvet were swallowed up in the auditorium; costumes devoured width after width of satin."
-(Note: "Des pièces de velours se sont englouties dans le salle, les costumes ont dévoré des lés de satin."
+(Note: "Des pièces de velours se sont englouties dans la salle, les costumes ont dévoré des lés de satin."
 The English translation is given in Faris.)
 Moreover, Offenbach was personally generous and liberally hospitable.
 To boost the company's finances, a London season was organised in 1857, half the company remaining in Paris to play at the Salle Choiseul and the other half performing at the St James's Theatre in the West End of London.
 The visit was a success, but did not cause the sensation that Offenbach's later works did in London.